 Please contact us with any questions or special housing needs.

 The cost of living at Bifröst is somewhat lower than in Reykjavík, as rent in particular is comparatively inexpensive for students at Bifröst.
 In general, food is relatively expensive in Iceland (especially when eating out), books and alcohol are expensive, and petrol/gasoline costs about the same as in other northern European countries.
+The cost of living is at least 60.000 ISK per month excluding the rent.

 Students at Bifröst do not have to pay for: